 All in all, it is a pretty safe country.
 I had no issues at all, but, like in any country in the world, using common sense will help you stay out of trouble at all times.

-A combination of a Tanzanian Safari and a Kilimanjaro hike?
+Can you combine a Tanzanian Safari and a Kilimanjaro hike?

 Yes, it is possible to get a tour like that or arrange it by yourself!
 In fact, there are many tourists who want to do this, me included.
 I highly recommend first climbing Kilimanjaro and then enjoying the jeep safari as a reward to yourself.

-A combination of a Tanzanian safari + a beach holiday in Zanzibar?
+What about a combination of a Tanzanian safari + a beach holiday in Zanzibar?

 Nothing can be easier!
 In my case, I had organized it myself (just bought the flight from Arusha and booked a hotel in Zanzibar by myself), but if you would like to have it taken care of for you, you can book this package for example.

 P.S.
 I know that many honeymooners choose this option and I think it is an absolutely wonderful choice -you will have the time of your life there!

 Thank you for reading this huge article, I hope my post shed some light on how safaris are done in Africa and that now it will be easier to choose the one that is right for you.

 No matter how many times you see it in pictures or videos, your first close encounter with wild animals will be unforgettable!
 I will never forget staring in awe at a leopard who was looking back at me.
 Or an elephant who just crossed the road right in front of our jeep literally 5 seconds into the park.
 I will cherish these memories for a long time!